Interested in becoming an exhibitor at our 2019 conference? Click here for more information and to apply!

 From its humble beginnings as a group insurance broker based in a home office in 1982 in Prince George, B.C., GroupHEALTH has grown to become one of the largest third-party group insurance administrators in Canada.
 Over our almost 40 years GroupHEALTH has created groundbreaking coverages, plan designs and administration solutions to put Canadian businesses back in control of their benefits.
 We’ve experienced the challenges of building a business ourselves, so we took what we learned and built GroupHEALTH by listening to Canadian business owners and their challenges with their employee benefits.

 The Healthcare of Ontario Pension Plan (HOOPP) is a defined benefit (DB) pension plan that has been helping build the foundation for a financially secure retirement for Ontario’s healthcare workers.
 The reason HOOPP has been the leading defined benefit pension plan provider in the Ontario healthcare community is simple: the Plan is tailored to the healthcare sector and offers its members retirement income for life.

-Not Myself Today® helps companies build mentally healthy workplaces.
 Participating companies invest and receive activities, tools and resources (digital and physical) to engage their workforce around this critical issue.
 Not Myself Today is evaluated annually and new features are introduced every year.